dt801ts/sublime-hugo-theme/README.md

 ## Setup

+### Run the Example Site

+Take a look inside the [`exampleSite`](//github.com/dt801ts/sublime-hugo-theme/tree/master/exampleSite) folder of this theme.
+To build or re-build:

+	$ hugo

+To test:

+	$ hugo server

+Now enter [`localhost:1313`](http://localhost:1313) in the address bar of your browser.

 ### The config file

-Take a look inside the [`exampleSite`](//github.com/dt801ts/sublime-hugo-theme/tree/master/exampleSite) folder of this theme.
-You'll find a file called [`config.toml`](//github.com/dt801ts/sublime-hugo-theme/tree/master/exampleSite/config.toml).
+Inside [`exampleSite`](//github.com/dt801ts/sublime-hugo-theme/tree/master/exampleSite) folder of this theme, you'll find a file named [`config.toml`](//github.com/dt801ts/sublime-hugo-theme/tree/master/exampleSite/config.toml).

-To use it, copy the [`config.toml`](//github.com/dt801ts/sublime-hugo-theme/tree/master/exampleSite/config.toml) in the root folder of your Hugo site.
+Copy the [`config.toml`](//github.com/dt801ts/sublime-hugo-theme/tree/master/exampleSite/config.toml) into the root folder of your Hugo site.
 Feel free to change strings as you like to customize your website.

-### Nearly finished
+### Run

 In order to see your site in action, run Hugo's built-in local server.